TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesIntegrators/Index.rst

 General rules
 =============

-All :ref:`general rules <security-administrator-rules>` for a system administrator also apply for a TYPO3 integrator.
+All :ref:`general rules <security-administrators>` for a system administrator also apply for a TYPO3 integrator.
 One of the most important rules is to change the username and password of the "admin" account immediately after a TYPO3 system was handed over from a system administrator to an integrator, if not